caze73/inova-workshop-rd/README.md

 * product-detail-page - a simple product detail page
 * header-footer - a service serving a header and a footer
 * product-information - a backend for managing product data

+Additionally there is a prepared service skeleton for a microservice covered by this workshop:
+* product-stock - a service providing stock information for products

 To run the example, each project can be build using the latest maven version:
 ```